 Verónica’s media career started at 17 years of age working for the local radio station in her hometown of Lucena, Córdoba (Southern Spain.)
 At 20 , she was presenting the news for a Local TV station in Guadix, Granada.
 She completed a master’s degree in International Journalism in England and rapidly started doing freelance jobs within the media in the UK.
-Verónica has presented TV shows in both Spanish and English which were screened worldwide on LFC TV.
-She also has experience in presenting corporate videos.
+Verónica has presented TV shows in both Spanish and English, she also has experience in presenting corporate videos.

 My career started at 17 with visits to the local radio station in my hometown of Lucena, Córdoba (the South Spain), were I watched the radio presenters work every day.
 I was fascinated with their roles, I couldn’t stop watch them working and wanted to be involved.
 I eventually began collaborating with a few programmes and before not too long, I had my own music programme.
 It was at that stage that I realised what I wanted to become.

 I later decided to move to the wonderful city of Granada to complete a media course and by the age of 20, I was presenting the news for a Local TV station in Guadix, Granada, where I lived for two years.
 I loved every moment of presenting, however, I was still quite young and felt that I needed more studying, so I decided that to prepare for my future, I would carry on with my studies which led to the completion of a degree in HND Creative Media Production in Granada.

 I then worked in Spain for a few TV channels and media production companies for a few years until the situation in Spain started to be more and more difficult with the unemployment crisis – it made me think about my life, future and ambitions which led me to make the most difficult decision of my life, to separate from my home country, family and friends and move abroad.